gnganesh99/DKL_on_STM/readme.md

 3. The framework uses an additional "scalarizer.py" which is used to process spectoscopic information that is used to create the targets for model training.

 4. For the autonomous DKL exploration, the program described in "next_DKL_coordinate.py" is used to determine the successive frame for DKL.

+5. The labview file "DKL_Labview_interface.vi" uses subvis provided by the Nanonis programming interface library in addition to custom built subvis for python-script execution.